The Whitehorse Fish Ladder

 This year, the first two salmon arrived at the fish ladder on July 21, the earliest salmon arrival in more than a decade.
 Typically, more than 1,000 salmon (each one is counted) will continue passing through the ladder over the course of a few weeks, with mid-August being the peak time.

-When I visited, the salmon hadn’t yet shown up, but I did see a couple of other smaller fish in the viewing windows.
+When I visited, the salmon hadn’t yet shown up that summer.
+But I did see a couple of other smaller fish in the viewing windows.

 If you happen to be in Whitehorse even when it’s not salmon season, you can still stop by the Fish Ladder to peer through the windows, read the informational displays, step outside on the platform and view the ladder from above, browse the collection of educational items (such as a First Nations fish trap), and see the locally-created artwork.
 More than 18,000 people visit the Fish Ladder annually.